 How to Create a Frontend WordPress User Profile Page

-When you install ProfilePress for the first time you are prompted to create pages for the smooth operation of the plugin. a custom user profile page is created for you during that process.
-However, if you dismissed that prompt or just want to create a custom, frontend WordPress user profile page, you should follow these instructions.
+When you install ProfilePress for the first time, you are prompted to create pages for the smooth operation of the plugin.
+A custom user profile page is created for you during that process.
+However, if you dismissed that prompt or want to create a custom, frontend WordPress user profile page, you should follow these instructions.

 Before we go into the tutorial proper, it is worth noting how the front-end user profile works.